stefanholek/rl/README.txt

 The graph – when read from top to bottom – represents a possible calling sequence for filename completion in readline.
-This sequence is initiated whenever the user presses the TAB key and has three phases: word breaking, match generation, and match display.
+This sequence is initiated whenever the user presses the TAB key and has three phases: word breaking, match generation, and match presentation.

 Functions in **boldface** may be overridden by applications.
-Functions in `italics` may be called by such application-provided hooks to pass control back to readline.
+Functions in `italics` may be called by such application-provided hooks to make use of functionality implemented by readline.

 At C-level, there is a default ``filename_quoting_function`` and a default ``display_matches_hook``.
 The remaining hooks have no default implementations.

 The ``completion_entry_function``, marked with an '*' above, has traditionally been the place where Python hooks into readline.
-In fact, the standard library's ``readline.set_completer(func)`` sets readline's ``rl_completion_entry_function`` to ``func``. [#]_
+In fact, the standard library's ``set_completer(func)`` sets readline's ``rl_completion_entry_function`` to ``func``. [#]_

 In addition to hooks, readline provides an abundance of configuration